 Appointed to the GRV Board in July 2012.
-Geoff has experience in the Sports Entertainment Industry a Chief Executive at the Melbourne Renegades, Melbourne Victory and Football Geoff Miles Renegades, Melbourne victory and roctor.
-Federation Victoria as well as numerous other BOARD MEMBER | senior roles within the sporting industry.
+Geoff has experience in the Sports Entertainment Industry a Chief Executive at the Melbourne Renegades, Melbourne Victory and Football Federation Victoria as well as numerous other senior roles within the sporting industry.